 - Created: September 12, 2018

-• Hikers may enter from the north end of Long Hollow Court North.
+• The main entrance to the trail is from the north end of Long Hollow Court North.
 A drive on a property line easement ends in a rough dirt road to just west of a YSPUC water tank.
 A small number of vehicles may park in an open area just northeast of the big oak tree, but a route must be kept clear at all times for YSPUC vehicles to access the gated area around the water tank.
-The area around the trail on the south side of Lilley Mountain was the old stagecoach road to Yosemite, commemorated by a new E Clampus Vitus monument near the water tank.
+The area around the trail on the south side of Lilley Mountain was the old stagecoach road to Yosemite, commemorated by an E Clampus Vitus monument near the water tank.
 Just west of the tank are two large expanses of rock with the remains of old Indian grinding holes.
 A century-old palm tree stands just south of the water tank.
 To the east, the trail meanders uphill and can be quite steep at times but is a pleasant hike, especially in the spring.

-• A second access to the trail is at the cul-de-sac on Acorn Court.
+• A third access to the trail is at the cul-de-sac on Acorn Court.
 A limited number of vehicles may park just off the pavement but on the road right-of-way on the cul-de-sac.
 Stay on the path along the 10-foot right-of-way easement between properties to reach the main trail where you may hike east or west from there.

 NOTE: There is NO access from Sequoia Drive.
 The paved private drive is for use ONLY by the homeowner and designated emergency vehicles.